MineLittlePony/minelittlepony.github.io/pages/servers.md

 Remember that neither of these mods are required to be present on the server to use the full functionality.

-**Note: Server list functionality is WIP.
-Some servers are used as test data.**

 {% include servers.html %}